 The Human Condition (Before and After Salvation)

 We believe that each person is a spirit, a soul, and a body (1 Thessalonians 5:23).
 Man was originally created in the image of God (Genesis 1:26-28, 9:6).
 Adam and Eve were the first humans to exist, created by God.
 Adam and Eve chose to disobey God.
 That first sin had several repercussions that affect us today.
 Among them, the process of physical death began, and man died spiritually – causing separation from God.
 All humans are born with a sin nature and estranged from God because of sin.
 Romans 3:23, 5:12-19, Psalm 51:5, Ephesians 2:3.
 Before knowing Christ, all humans are fallen sinners, dead in sin, darkness itself, and children of the devil (Ephesians 2:1-3, 5:8, 1 John 3:10).
 After knowing Christ and being saved by faith in Him, man becomes a new creation, now indwelled by the Spirit of God.
 While his body is fallen, he can renew his mind and submit his body in obedience to the Word of God.
 Our bodies will one day become just like Christ’s glorified body.
 2 Corinthians 5:17, Ephesians 4:22-24, Colossians 3:9-10, Hebrews 10:14, 12:23, Romans 12:2, Romans 8:23, 2 Corinthians 5:4.
 Reconciliation with God is the eternal life that a saved individual receives (John 17:3, 2 Corinthians 5:18-21, Romans 5:8-10).

 Salvation and Repentance

-Salvation and/or forgiveness of sin is a gift from God, by His grace and through faith in Christ alone (Romans 3:21-26, Ephesians 2:8-9).
+Salvation and/or forgiveness of sin is a gift from God, given by His grace and received through faith in Christ alone (Romans 3:21-26, Ephesians 2:8-9).
 No man can earn his salvation.
 Upon genuine faith, corresponding works will follow, as to confirm the authenticity of one’s faith (James 2:20-26).
 Repentance from sin is a critical component of genuine faith.
-Repentance is the change of mind that motivates a believing person to turn away from sin.
-Salvation is initially received by believing in Christ with the whole heart and confessing that faith verbally (Romans 10:9-10).
-Upon belief, repentance, and confession of faith, a person must be baptized in water (Mark 16:16, Acts 2:38).
+Repentance is the change of heart that causes a person to turn away from sin.
+Upon belief and repentance a person must be baptized in water (Mark 16:16, Acts 2:38).
 Salvation is sustained through continuing faith (Colossians 1:22-23).

 Heaven and Hell